Aaron Judge Rookie Cards Guide and Key Prospects

 As an imposing figure on a storied franchise, Aaron Judge hardly snuck up on anybody and his cards were quickly available following his selection in the 2013 draft.
 While his MLB debut in 2016 gave way to a slow start, there were still flashes of power and potential.
-Now that he has shown what he can do for the New York Yankees in 2017, Aaron Judge rookie cards and prospects are taking off with collectors like one of his towering home runs.
+Now that he has shown what he can do for the New York Yankees, Aaron Judge rookie cards and prospects are taking off with collectors like one of his towering home runs.

 Despite his initial MLB foray in 2016, the official Aaron Judge rookie cards did not come until 2017.
 However, his earliest cards, and some of the most popular options for Judge, released in 2013.
 This includes a lot of early Aaron Judge autographs.

-For a look at his trending cards, be sure to visit our real-time Aaron Judge Hot List.
+For a live look at his trending cards, be sure to visit our real-time Aaron Judge Hot List.

-Aaron Judge Rookie Card Checklist
+Aaron Judge Rookie Card Gallery

 One of the most basic Aaron Judge rookies comes in 2017 Bowman.
-Values will remain low but if you are looking for an inexpensive option from a popular brand, Bowman is a solid place to start.
+Values remain low but if you are looking for an inexpensive option from a popular brand, Bowman is a solid place to start.
 He also has a Chrome Rookie Autograph that was inserted as a redemption.

 While he is not in the base set, Judge has exclusive Refractor parallels (and autographs) for the Rookie of the Year Favorites insert in the Target-only 2017 Bowman Mega Box Chrome release.